Traffic Circle

 Traffic

-circles (or Roundabouts) are confusing for many, however there are a few basic rules
+circles are confusing for many, however there are a few basic rules

 to bear in mind, which should make negotiating a lot easier: